sts10/sts10.github.io/_posts/2023-01-10-cloud-backups.markdown

 If I was indeed going to use Restic for my cloud back-ups, I wanted to choose something listed in these docs, for simplicity's sake.
 I was tempted to try the Google option, since I already pay them $1.99 per month for a 100Gb email inbox, but (a) I saw some meh things about their cloud services and (b) I kind of didn't want my inbox and back-ups to share space.

 ## Choosing Amazon S3
 At this point I figured Amazon S3 was a solid choice, and the experience of using it might be helpful to me professionally.
-And [at $0.023 per GB](https://aws.amazon.com/s3/pricing/?nc=sn&loc=4), assuming that's per month, I was looking at about $11 per year.
+And [at $0.023 per GB](https://aws.amazon.com/s3/pricing/?nc=sn&loc=4), assuming that's per month, I was looking at about $11 per year for my ~45 Gb of data.
+(They've got [a price calculator web app](https://calculator.aws/#/) if you want to investigate your own use-case.)

 To set up my AWS account and the bucket itself, I followed [this example](https://restic.readthedocs.io/en/stable/080_examples.html#initializing-the-restic-repository) almost exactly.